 kaynat fatima, Pharm.D,4th proff ,Bahaudin Zakriya university Multan.

-The proper Medications can help manage a lot of health problems, but they can cause problems, if you are using your own self.
-When the medicines get mixed up, and taken in an incorrect way or combine with certain supplements, foods or other medicines.
+The proper Medications can help manage a lot of health problems, but they can cause problems if you are using your own self.
+When the medicines get mixed up, and taken in an incorrect way or combined with certain supplements, foods or other medicines.
 Protect yourself from potentially dangerous medication and mix-ups by taking these three prescription precautions:

 The following tips and tricks take your medicine in the right way.

 - Keep an updated copy of the doctor office and pharmacy at every visit.
 You can also keep a copy with you in your purse or wallet, in case of an emergency.

 - Make a list of every medicine you take, keep it you want to take first

 - In addition to prescription drugs, you should make a list including all herbal supplements, vitamins and over-the-counter remedies you are currently taking.

 - Your doctor and pharmacist need to know if you are taking any of these products, because many of them can interact dangerously with prescription drugs.